How to Acid Wash Your Pool—In Eight Easy Steps

 7. Done?
 Dispose of the Acid Mixture Safely

 Before disposing of the water that has collected at the bottom of your pool, test it to make sure that it is neutral—meaning the pH should test around 7.4 to 7.6.
 Then, hook up your submersible pump, ensuring that where it pumps to is in line with the rules and regulations of your local water authority.
+Proper disposal of pool water after acid washing is important to prevent environmental damage and comply with local regulations.

 8. Finish the Job